ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 The `transport` configuration object specifies how to send a request.
 The value is an object with fields that indicate which transport methods are acceptable.

   - `beacon` Indicates [`navigator.sendBeacon`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon) can be used to transmit the request.
 This will send a POST request with credentials.
+The request will be sent with an empty body unless `useBody` is true.
+See [Use Body for Extra URL Params](#use-body-for-extra-url-params) for more information about `useBody`.
   - `xhrpost` Indicates `XMLHttpRequest` can be used to transmit the request.
 This will send a POST request with credentials.
+The request will be sent with an empty body unless `useBody` is true.
+See [Use Body for Extra URL Params](#use-body-for-extra-url-params) for more information about `useBody`.
   - `image` Indicates the request can be sent by generating an `Image` tag.
 This will send a GET request.
 To suppress console warnings due to empty responses or request failures, set `"image": {"suppressWarnings": true}`.

 MRC-accredited vendors may utilize a fourth transport mechanism, "iframe transport", by adding a URL string to iframe-transport-vendors.js.
 This indicates that an iframe should be created, with its `src` attribute set to this URL, and requests will be sent to that iframe via `window.postMessage()`.
 In this case, requests need not be full-fledged URLs. `iframe` may only be specified in `iframe-transport-vendors.js`, not inline within the `amp-analytics` tag, nor via remote configuration.